 You can't pause and run the job using the standard version of the application, for that you need to use "Grbl Control +" which is a paid application.

-The Grbl Controller + also has many features like job history, in-app documentation, jog pad rotation, haptic feedback, additional A, B axes support, and much more.
+The Grbl Controller + also has many features like job history, in-app documentation, jog pad rotation, haptic feedback, additional A, and B axes support, and much more.

-Grbl Controller from Silicon Circuits brings in a great deal of flexibility in controlling your CNC machine if you have an Android phone to put into use.
+Grbl Controller from Silicon Circuits brings a great deal of flexibility in controlling your CNC machine if you have an Android phone to put into use.

 Frequently Asked Questions (FAQs)